 24. Beef and Broccoli– Remember that London broil from two nights ago?
 It’s about to get a whole new look.
 This quick stir fry with homemade ginger-soy sauce and broccoli is a perfect meal to make with leftovers from London broil, flank steak, skirt steak, or other firm cut of beef.

-Sometimes the hardest people to please at your dinner table will be your children.
-Luckily, with these options, you’ll have some simple dinner recipes that may become your kids' new favorite food.
+Sometimes the most difficult people to please at your dinner table will be your children.
+Who made them food critics, anyway?
+Luckily, with these options, you’ll have some simple dinner recipes that may become your kids’ new favorite food.